Samurai Pizza Cats: Home video releases

 Some episodes were released on video in Japan, but a complete release of the show was held up for many years owing to poor sales.
 It was rumored that the lack of a DVD release was due to the original masters of some episodes being lost, but this proved not to be the case.
 Starchild Records released the complete series on DVD in Japan on August 8, 2012, as part of a commemoration of the 50th anniversary of Tatsunoko.
 The limited edition set sold well, placing second in the national animation DVD sales charts the week of its release.

+The series was released on Blu-ray in Japan on February 25, 2026.

 In North America, Discotek Media announced on March 12, 2012, that they had licensed the home video rights to the series with plans to release both the original Japanese version with English subtitles and Saban's English dub in separate box sets for each version.
 The Japanese language box set was released on April 30, 2013, while the English dubbed version was released on July 30, 2013.

 On May 16, 2016, anime streaming service Crunchyroll began streaming the show under license from Discotek with improved quality subtitles for at least six episodes while the rest used the DVD footage.
 As of May 23, 2016, all 54 episodes are available for free users.

+On August 1, 2026, Discotek Media announced a new Blu-ray release of the series' English dub with remastered HD video footage and recreated titling will release later that same year, with a new release of the Japanese original slated for a later date.